lewis-kori/gridsome-portfolio/content/about/index.md

 ---
 Hi there!

-This site is a place for me to showcase some of my projects.
-From small learning projects to some serious software engineering projects.
-It is also home to my personal blog where I write about my journey as a developer and whatever else that strikes my fancy.
-You can also check out all my blog posts on [dev](https://dev.to/lewiskori).
+Welcome to my corner of the internet!
+This site is where I showcase a curated selection of projects, from cutting-edge fintech platforms to scalable multitenant systems.
+It's also home to my personal blog, where I share insights into software engineering, startups, and life as a developer.
+You can find more of my writing on [Dev.to](https://dev.to/lewiskori), where I regularly share technical articles and developer tips.

-My passion revolves around the world of online businesses, with a special focus on fintech.
-I specialize in guiding non-technical founders and startups through the entire process of crafting exceptional online platforms.
-My expertise spans smart contract development within the Ethereum ecosystem, seamless payment processing, and integrations with major financial and payment service provider APIs, including Stripe, Apple Pay, Google Pay, and more.

-Beyond the realm of computers, I find solace in the gym and the open road, pursuing fitness goals and gaining inspiration through my runs and hikes.
-My reading habit is an ever-present companion in my quest for knowledge.

-Above all, what truly lights up my world is the act of creation.
-Whether it's lines of code or constructing tangible projects, I thrive on the joy of building.

-Here are a few technologies I've worked with:
+I specialize in helping startups and non-technical founders transform ambitious ideas into functional, scalable online platforms.
+With deep experience in the fintech space, I craft solutions that integrate smart contracts, seamless payment processing, and APIs from providers like Stripe, Google Pay, and M-Pesa.
+Beyond fintech, I’m passionate about building robust systems that balance technical excellence with user-centric design.

+When I’m not coding, you’ll likely find me in the gym or exploring the outdoors through runs and hikes.
+I'm also an avid reader, constantly seeking new perspectives and ideas to fuel both my work and personal growth.

+At the heart of it all, I’m driven by a love for building.
+Whether it's elegant lines of code or transformative digital solutions.
+Let’s create something extraordinary together!